rhythm2107/calculator/README.md

 - Responsive layout with automatic font-size adjustment for lengthy calculations.
 - Keyboard and mouse input support for intuitive usability.
 - Built-in input validation to handle incorrect or excessive inputs gracefully.
+- Includes 3 color theme options for a customizable look.

 ## Technologies Used